jundalisay/superb/content/en/research/einstein/relativity/section-19.md

 ![Einstein Con-man](/avatars/einbla.png)

-In contrast to electric and magnetic fields, the gravitational field exhibits a most remarkable property, which is of fundamental importance for what follows.

-Bodies solely affected by the influence of gravity accelerate.
-This acceleratio does not depend at all on that body's material or its physical state.
+In contrast to electric and magnetic fields, the gravitational field <!-- exhibits a most remarkable property, which is of fundamental importance for what follows.  --> makes bodies accelerate. <!-- Bodies solely affected by the influence of gravity accelerate. --> This acceleration does not depend at all on that body's material or its physical state.
 A piece of lead and a piece of wood fall in exactly the same way. <!-- manner in a gravitational field (in vacuo), when they start off from rest or with the same initial velocity.  -->

 <!-- This law, which holds most accurately, can be expressed in a different form in the light of the following consideration. -->